-The Colorado Natural Areas Program (CNAP) has 93 designated Natural Areas encompassing over 182,000 acres which help to protect habitats and natural features of statewide significance and importance.
+The Colorado Natural Areas Program (CNAP) has 93 designated State Natural Areas encompassing over 182,000 acres which help to protect habitats and natural features of statewide significance and importance.
 These areas can be owned by federal, state, local or private entities; the program's role is to ensure proper stewardship of these rare and special areas through voluntary cooperative agreements.
 Areas are eligible for designation based on a variety of factors, but in general the aim is to incorporate the best representative examples of rare plants and animals, native ecosystems, and unique geology and paleontology.
-Protection of these areas requires ongoing monitoring, including regular photo monitoring and technical plant counts.
+Protection of these areas requires ongoing qualitative and quantitative monitoring.
 CPW collaborates with partners to implement stewardship projects, research studies, and outreach to protect Colorado's most significant natural features.